 Children’s Center Assistant

 The YWCA of Genesee County is the sole provider of Domestic Violence Services in Genesee County.

-As Covid-19 restrictions decreased, the need for our services increased and surpassed 2019 monthly numbers.
+As Covid-19 restrictions continuously decreased through 2021, the need for our services increased and surpassed 2020 monthly numbers.

 The YWCA of Genesee County does not discriminate against age, income, ethnicity, race, sexual orientation, or gender identity and expression.